-The MD 201 N2 District encompasses South-East New South Wales and the Australian Capital Territory, comprising 66 Lions Clubs, 3 Leo Clubs, and 3 Lioness Clubs serving their communitie.
-The District takes in the suburbs of South-West Sydney, Southern Highlands, Goulburn, Yass, Bowning & District, Canberra & Queanbeyan, Monaro & Snowy Mountains, Far South Coast, Eurobodalla, Shoalhaven, Kiama and the Illawarra.
+Welcome to MD 201 N2 this District encompasses South-East New South Wales and the Australian Capital Territory, comprising 67 Lions Clubs, 3 Leo Clubs, and serving their communities.
+The District takes in the suburbs of South-West Sydney, Southern Highlands, Goulburn, Yass, Bowning & District, Canberra & Queanbeyan, Monaro & Snowy Mountains, Far South Coast, Eurobodalla, Shoalhaven, Kiama, and the Illawarra.

 The Lions are men and women dedicated to serving those in need, whether in their own community or around the world.
 Lions provide humanitarian service, and enjoy the development of leadership skills, public service, and fellowship.

 Lions began in the United States in 1917 when a group of independent clubs responded to an idea presented to them by a young Chicago insurance agent, Melvin Jones.
 He believed that local business clubs should expand their horizons from purely professional concerns to the betterment of their communities and the world at large.